 \end{definition}

-\begin{remark} This is a slight departure from the traditional definition of Hodge-Tate weights, which are usually only defined for representations which are Hodge-Tate.
+\begin{remark} This is a slight departure from the traditional definition of Hodge--Tate weights, which are usually only defined for representations which are Hodge--Tate.
 However, we will find this abuse of terminology convenient. \end{remark}